anima-wg/brski-cloud/anima-brski-cloud.md

 The connection is then redirected to the Registrar, either via 307, or via est-domain in a voucher.
 If it is a 307 redirect, then a provisional TLS connection will be initiated, and it will succeed.
-The provisional TLS connection does not do {{RFC6125}} DNS-ID validation at the beginning of the connection, so a forced redirection to a captive portal system will not be detected.
+The provisional TLS connection does not do {{RFC9525, Section 6.3}} DNS-ID validation at the beginning of the connection, so a forced redirection to a captive portal system will not be detected.
 The subsequent BRSKI POST of a voucher will most likely be met by a 404 or 500 HTTP code.
 As the connection is provisional, the pledge will be unable to determine this.